 In addition, they provide an essential service to the South Australian community, providing timely access to high-quality psychological services for eligible patients.

-Ngartunna Wiltanendi, also known as the Northern Child and Family Clinic, is a collaboration between the South Australian Government and the University of Adelaide.
-‘Ngartunna wiltanendi’ is Kaurna for ‘children growing stronger’.
+The placement program within Department for Child Protection (DCP) Psychological Services is a collaboration between the South Australian Government and the University of Adelaide.

-Students also provide consultation and advice to Families SA caseworkers in relation to the psychometric assessment, attachment relationships, trauma, abuse and neglect, and well-being of children.
+Students under supervision also provide consultation and advice to DCP caseworkers in relation to the psychometric assessment, attachment relationships, trauma, abuse and neglect, and well-being of children.
+There is also opportunity to engage in short-term therapeutic work with children and their caregivers.
+Referrals to this service come from within DCP.

 Centre for Treatment of Anxiety and Depression (CTAD)